jonitodev/amazon/amazon.md

 ---

-## Slide 3 – Five Key Characteristics of Good E-commerce Websites
+## Slide 3 – The Five Key Characteristics

 (According to *WebQual 4.0* and supporting journals)